-A number of features have been added to the Active Compendium of IOTC Conservation and Management Measures (CMMs) over the past three years as a result of requests from the Commission, as well as to improve the functionality of the document.
+A number of features exist in the Active Compendium of IOTC Conservation and Management Measures (CMMs) in response to requests from the Commission, to improve the functionality of the document.
 These are as follows:

 - a) Active CMMs have been placed in reverse chronological order; - b) The contents page has internal links to relevant sections of the Compendium to facilitate simple navigation; - c) The Index at the end of the Compendium (Appendix I), details the history of all IOTC CMMs (active and superseded); - d) Internal referencing of superseded CMMs has been updated, so that references to superseded CMMs now show the latest (active) CMM/s as a hyperlink (e.g. The confidentiality rules set out in the Resolution 98/02 [superseded by Resolution 12/02] Data confidentiality policy and procedures for fine-scale data shall apply). - e) Internal referencing among active CMMs has also been further improved, so that users may switch between one active CMM and another, and back again with ease.
 The links from one CMM to another, is included within the text of the CMM as follows: